tmanfree/DNMT/README.md

 This command will search for all MAC addresses listed in *macfile.txt* starting from IP address 1.1.1.1 and store results in *output.csv*

+### Hostname Updater

+**Description**: This function will take a list of ip addresses from a file and compare their hostnames in DNS to their switch hostname. if the check flag is not set, it will then update the switch hostname.

+**Input Required:**
+* *FILENAME:* Supply the function with a file (*FILENAME*) that has ip addresses to check

+**Optional Flags:**
+* *-c,--check*: flag to only check the hostnames.
+Will not update if different

+Example commands:

+**dnmt direct HostnameUpdate -c *IPList.txt***

+This command will check all of the hostnames for IP addresses listed in IPList.txt.
+It will not update if there is a difference, due to the -c flag.